jared-m-peg/jared-m-peg/building-from-source-code.md

 Right click the downloaded Git file, `Git-2.55.0.5-64-bit.exe`, click on `Properties`, click on the `Digital Signatures` tab, click on the listed signature, click on `Details`

-If it prints `The digital signature is OK.`, then install it.
+If it prints `The digital signature is OK.`, then you may install it.

 ### Download the Apache Ant binary, the ASC file, and the KEYS file: